 With the increased pressure on legal departments to improve efficiency and control costs, modern legal spend management solutions are a sensible option as they quickly generate savings that exceed the initial investment.
-A typical legal department can expect to save EUR 445000 in the first year. e-Billing automates processes and allows legal departments to identify cost-saving measures both in the immediate term and by making use of data-driven strategies for the future.
+E-Billing automates processes and allows legal departments to identify cost-saving measures both in the immediate term and by making use of data-driven strategies for the future.
 Here are six of the ways legal spend management can reduce your costs.

 1. Enforcement of Legal Billing Guidelines

 e-Billing software automatically checks invoices against billing guidelines such as caps on hours, total spend, expenses, overtime or staffing rules.
 Human reviewers will make mistakes and miss certain invoice and line item violations.
 This is especially the case for departments with multiple guidelines or different rules for different firms.
 Your company’s specific rules can be loaded into the e-billing software, which then automatically evaluates invoices during processing.
 Non-compliant invoices that may have previously gone unnoticed will be rejected or flagged for review, and compliant invoices automatically approved for payment.

 e-Billing offers visibility and consistency of how legal bills, matter information and budgets are input, processed and centrally stored.
 This creates greater control vs. spreadsheets by default.

 Modern Legal Spend Management software has additional tools to improve visibility of the entire matter lifecycle and associated costs.
 For example, BusyLamp allows law firms to enter work in progress (WIP) and draft invoices before invoicing the respective line items so the legal department doesn’t need to wait for the bill to get this information.
 Legal departments can also submit cost estimates and instruct firms directly from the software.
 This increased transparency makes budgeting easier and reduces unexpected costs.